HenryNebula/Personalization_Final_Project/README.md

 ## Description

-Build and test a demo Recsys on yelp 2019 dataset, with several algorithms, including MF, CMF, FM and BPR.
+Build and test a demo Recsys for local business recommendations on Yelp 2019 [dataset](https://www.yelp.com/dataset/challenge), with several algorithms, including MF, CMF, FM and BPR.
 It is expected to mimic the scenario of recommending local business to a user. **The final report can be found [here](report/Personalization_Final_report.pdf).**

 ## Problems to solve